ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 # Section 2 - Alignment
 ##### Sequence Alignment

-We use a **scoring matrix** that contains values proportional to the probability that amino acid $i$
+We use a **scoring matrix** that contains values proportional to the probability that amino acid $i$ mutates into amino acid $j$ for all pairs of amino acids.

+Constructed by assembling a large and diverse sample of verified pairwise alignments (or multiple sequence alignments) of amino acids.
+They should reflect the true probabilities of mutations occurring through a period of evolution.

 ##### Global Alignment Problem
 ##### Local Alignment Problem